rutujads-1/Global-Electronics-Retail-Sales-2016-2021/README.md

 **Average Order Volume Dynamics**

-1. Home Appliances have the highest AOV, followed by TV & Video, Computers, and Cameras & Camcorders, which cluster in a similar premium range as these categories generate high revenue but low orders.
+1. Home Appliances have the highest AOV, followed by TV & Video, Computers, and Cameras & Camcorders, which cluster in a similar premium range.

 2. Cell Phones sit in the mid-range AOV, while Games & Toys have the lowest AOV overall as they have comparatively low priced and generate less orders.